1967 Rose Bowl

-The 1967 Rose Bowl was the 53rd edition of the college football bowl game, played at the Rose Bowl in Pasadena, California, on Monday, January 2nd, 1967.
+The 1967 Rose Bowl was the 53rd edition of the college football bowl game, played at the Rose Bowl in Pasadena, California, on Monday, January 2, 1967.
 The game was played between the Purdue Boilermakers of the Big Ten Conference and the USC Trojans of the AAWU.
 A total of 101,438 people attended the game.
 Purdue won 14−13.

 Purdue defensive back John Charles was named the Player of the Game.
-Because New Year's Day fell on Sunday in 1967, the game was delayed until the 2nd.
+Because New Year's Day fell on Sunday in 1967, the game was delayed until January 2.

 Teams

 Purdue Boilermakers

 This was Purdue's first Rose Bowl appearance, led by All-American quarterback Bob Griese.
 The team participated in the Rose Bowl with an 8–2 record, finishing second in the Big Ten Conference.
 Purdue's only losses were to #1 Notre Dame and #2 Michigan State.
 Conference champion Michigan State was undefeated at 7–0 in the Big Ten, but the conference's "no-repeat" rule barred the team from playing in the Rose Bowl.
 Purdue's only other appearance in the Rose Bowl was 34 years later, in January 2001.